 Your privacy and your trust is of utmost importance to us.
 We’re committed to ensuring we meet the legal requirements of the General Data Protection Regulation (GDPR) and further, we aim to adhere to best practice and provide complete transparency regarding the collection, storage and use of personal data.

 These are subject to change and updates due to the continually changing nature of regulations, technology and communications.
-When changes are made to this statement you will find the latest version here on our website.
+When changes are made to this Notice you will find the latest version here on our website.

 How do SCIAF collect personal information?

 We may collect information about you directly whenever you interact with us.
 For example, when you contact SCIAF regarding our activities, register as a supporter or volunteer, send or receive information, register for an event, sign up to volunteer or request a visit to your school or parish, take a campaign action, engage with our social media or make a donation to us, you may provide us with your personal information.

 We may also receive information about you when you interact with third parties with whom we work.
 For example, where you’ve made a donation to us through a third-party website (e.g., Just Giving or Virgin Money Giving) and given them permission to share your information with us.